Preface

 right or obligation to service financial assets.

-U.S. GAAP to such a transaction, an entity must closely analyze the transaction’s
+To properly apply U.S. GAAP to such a transaction, an entity must closely analyze

-earnings impact of the transaction as well as the related financial statement
+classification, measurement, and earnings impact of the transaction as well as the

 No significant updates were made to

-the 2024 edition of this Roadmap, other than minor clarifications and the removal of
+the 2025 edition of this Roadmap, other than clarifications on accounting for

-discussions related to guidance that was superseded upon the adoption of ASC 842.1 These revisions are highlighted in Appendix D.
+to the guidance in ASC 860.1 These revisions are highlighted in Appendix D.

 Be sure to check out On the Radar (also available